NateWr/business-profile/readme.txt

 1. Display a full contact card on the front-end with the shortcode [contact-card] or use the widget to add it to a sidebar.
 2. An easy-to-use form lets you add all of the information, locate the correct map coordinates and set up your opening hours.
 3. Choose what information to display with the widget, or check out the shortcode attributes in the help document included.
+4. Optional multi-location support to easily display all of your locations.

 == Changelog ==

+= 1.1 (2016-06-15) =
+* Add: multi-location support
+* Add: filter to adjust available schema types
+* Add: templates for contact cards and opening hours
+* Add: helper functions for templating
+* Add: add_theme_support() args for disabling scripts, styles and append to content
+* Update: implement WP coding standards. h/t @robnue

 = 1.0.9 (2016-02-12) =
 * Fix: compatibility with wp-cli